-To get an ESA letter from your doctor, all you need to do is have an in-depth discussion regarding your mental health.
-If your mental health condition qualifies for the use of an emotional support animal, your doctor will recommend the ESA letter.
+You must consult your doctor and discuss your mental health condition when applying for an ESA letter.
+If your mental health condition qualifies for the use of an emotional support animal, your doctor will recommend the letter to you.

 Can a veterinary doctor write an ESA letter?

-No, a veterinary doctor cannot write an ESA letter.
-This is because an ESA letter is written on the basis of the disability of the patient and not the animal’s training.
+A veterinary doctor cannot write an ESA letter because an ESA letter is written on the basis of the disability of the patient and not the animal’s training.
 Veterinarians are not qualified legally or academically in the field of mental health to make that judgement.

 Can a nurse practitioner write an ESA letter?

-No, a nurse practitioner cannot write an ESA letter.
+A nurse practitioner is not eligible to write an ESA letter.
 The only people who can write you an ESA letter are primary care physicians, licensed mental health professionals, licensed therapists, and licensed general physicians.

 Which therapist cannot write an ESA letter?